DancingPhoenix88/phaser-features-test/README.md

   + Background music is played everytime we enters Menu state
   + So when we go back ad forth between Menu and Battle states, the music is played by another source -> multiple sounds can be heard at the same time
   + FIX: Add `data` property in global variable `game` to control this.
++ **Add PhoneGap folder**
+  + Create a blank PhoneGap project
+  + Copy WebContent folder to that and rename to www.
+WebContent is needed by Phaser Editor so I don't know how to change its name properly.
+On the other side, www is needed by Cordova/PhoneGap.
+  + Edit index.html to un-comment the <script> of cordova.js.
+  + Edit config.xml and AndroidManifest.xml as guided on Version 2.
+  + Build and run (not tested on iDevice yet)